Get Help Today(855) 593-1695

-Opioids are some of the most commonly prescribed pain killers in the world, especially for severe pain that accompanies traumatic injuries.
-Many servicemen and women are prescribed Opioid pain relievers (OPRs) as a result of injuries they suffer in the line of duty, both in and out of combat.
+Opioids are some of the most commonly prescribed Painkillers in the world, especially for severe pain that accompanies traumatic injuries.
+Many servicemen and women are prescribed Opioid Painkillers as a result of injuries they suffer in the line of duty, both in and out of combat.
 Unfortunately, Opioids are incredibly addictive, and even those who strictly follow prescriptions may develop a dependence.
 This is especially true of particularly potent and long-lasting Opioids.
 Even worse, the euphoric effects of most Opioids can temporarily lessen the emotional trauma that many veterans experience, leading many to use these drugs to self-medicate a variety of mental health conditions.

-The number of pain reliever prescriptions written by military physicians quadrupled over 8 years to 3.8 million in 2009.
+The number of Painkiller prescriptions written by military physicians quadrupled over 8 years to 3.8 million in 2009.

 The Department of Defense reported that 11.7% of veterans will turn to misuse of prescription drug misuse.

-Only 40% of veterans who screen positive for emotional and SUDs will seek help for their mental health.
+Only 40% of veterans who screen positive for emotional and Substance Use Disorders (SUDs) will seek help for their mental health.